Whether you plan to do some tutoring or need someone to tutor you, watch out for these tutor scam con tricks: Internet Scambusters #346

 Cut the risk of being caught by this type of tutoring scam by:

-Asking for and checking the tutor’s references/testimonials.
+- Asking for and checking the tutor’s references/testimonials.

-Check tutoring firms with state licensing authorities.
+- Check tutoring firms with state licensing authorities.

 - Not committing to financing agreements unless you have confirmed clearly what you will get for your money.

 When the tutoring is the scam

 The final type of tutoring scam happens when victims are forced into paying for coaching materials and services they don’t really want or need.

 This often happens with bogus work-from-home projects.

 People sign up for what, on the face of it, appears to be a low-cost, easy way of making money from home, only to be told later they have to be “trained” to do the job, which costs extra.

 This training may or may not be valid (in the sense of supplying genuine materials and coaching) but may never enable the recipient to make enough money to offset the cost.